 Choosing the Best Container for Gardening

+Tall pots are best suited for deep-rooted plants, shrubs or small trees.
+Small pots are ideal for shallow-rooted plants and flowering bulbs.
+Trailing and cascading plants or vines are excellent additions for hanging baskets.
 Then there are the other alternate choices.
 From bowls and boxes to barrels, wicker baskets and old boots, nearly anything can be used to accommodate plant life.
 As long as there are adequate drainage holes and a flat bottom, you really shouldn't worry so much about choosing the best container for gardening.
 This is more or less up to the individual and his or her creativity.

 Common Types of Containers